HL7/davinci-deqm/input/pagecontent/OperationDefinition-care-gaps-intro.md

 This is the new $care-gaps operation.
 The intent is to replace the existing $care-gaps operation in the Clinical Reasoning module with this new $care-gaps operation when FHIR R4 moves to the next version.
 {:.note-to-balloters}

+We seek comments on the use of practitioner and organization parameters.
+The assumption is that patients would have been attributed properly to practitioner and/or organization when these parameters are used.
+Such attribution varies greatly and is not defined in this guide.
+{:.note-to-balloters}

 <div class="new-content" markdown="1">
 Conformance Requirement 1:
 <br>